yinonsh/logline/README.md

 ```
 The stack trace is logged using the provided logger

-* Syncing between running threads, and have thread A wait for thread B to reach a point:
+* Syncing between running threads, and have thread A wait for thread B:

 ```java
 Object event = new Object()